Michaellawton93/hello-world/README.md

 # Tricalc
-a program in Python which performs calculations relating to triangles.
+A program in Python which performs calculations relating to triangles.

 At the start the user is presented with a main menu.
 The main menu gives four options - 1, 2, 3 and q.
 Option 1 allows the user to find the missing angle of a triangle, option 2 allows the user to find the hypotenuse of a triangle, option 3 allows the user to find the area of a right-angle triangle and q quits the program.